Designing and Scaling Research-Informed Academic Systems

 • Driving 120% growth in 3-D Art and Design participation and 24% overall program growth

-Most notably, she conceived and scaled the AP Art and Design Exhibit, transforming assessment into an internationally recognized public-facing research and thought leadership initiative that elevates student voice and advances the visibility of arts education nationally.
+She conceived and scaled the AP Art and Design Exhibit, transforming assessment into an internationally recognized public research and thought leadership initiative.

 Systems Strategy & Institutional Sustainability